NLBlackEagle/WorldPacker/README.md

+# Dregora - The source files of Dregora can be easily extracted by installing the mod and letting it unpack in /mods/openterraingenerator/worlds/dregora close to none of the content is obfuscated.
+The content however still falls under the licenses(s) attached to the download on the curseforge platform.

+For 1.16.5 and on the unpacked mod can be found in /configs/openterraingenerator/presets/dregora

 # WorldPacker
 A project that can be used by OTG preset creators to package their preset as a separate mod, just like Biome Bundle, Skylands, Flatlands and Void..